-Orthorexia Nervosa is a "not officialy recognised" eating disorder characterized by having an unsafe obsession with healthy food.
+Orthorexia Nervosa is a 'not officialy recognised' eating disorder characterized by having an unsafe obsession with healthy food.
 People suffering from Orthorexia Nervosa become fixated on so-called 'healthy eating' to the extent that they begin to damage their own well-being.
 The term for this eating disorder derives from the Greek word ‘orthos’ meaning ‘right’ and ‘rexia’ meaning ‘hunger’.
-In most cases, Orthorexia Nervosa starts out in a harmless enough manner, but generally develops into an obsession around achieving and sustaining weight loss.
+In most cases, Orthorexia Nervosa starts out in a harmless manner, but generally develops into an obsession about achieving and sustaining weight loss.
 These recurring thoughts become deeply ingrained in the individual’s psyche to the point that they interfere negatively or limit the performance of daily routines.

 Like Anorexia, Orthorexia Nervosa involves drastically restricting the amount and variety of foods eaten, frequently leading to malnutrition.
 Examples of severe eating disturbances seen in Orthorexia Nervosa include eating only fruits and vegetables, or consuming only organic food.
 Although Orthorexia is not included in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), it is recognized by many mental health professionals and eating disorder specialists as having a harmful impact on the body, mind and spirit.

 What are the signs and symptoms of Orthorexia Nervosa?